Ashb87/Ms4-island-furniture/TESTING.md

 <img src="assets/screenshots/css-checker.png" width="500" height="250">
 <br>

+### Javascript validation

+- To test my javaScript code I used the [JSHint tool](https://jshint.com/)
+- No errors were found

 ### Pep8 validation

 - To test my python code I used the [pep8 validator](http://pep8online.com/) <br>
+- All tests passed

+Please Note - Warnings and errors were given on most pages due to template logic being used in this project.
+I reduced the amount of warnings by as many as I could.

+## Further Testing

+- I have extensively tested every element of my site to check all functions are working as they are intended.
+I have used many differnet devices and screen sizes to check for responsiveness.
+- I have tested the site on three of the most popular internet browsers: *Google chrome* *Safari* and *Microsoft edge* with each of the browsers displaying the same and all working correctly.
+- I have asked friends, family and members of code institutes slack community to test the site for me and have had no issues or errors reported back to me.

+## Known Issues and Bugs

+- When scrolling down a page the back to top button works as intended and will take the user back to the top.
+However I have noticed that if you scroll right to the bottom so that the button is sitting in the footer it seems to become inactive.
+This is an issues I have noticed late on in the development and am yet to find a solution to the problem.
+- During development I was testing the function of adding a product.
+This was all working fine.
+I then added one of the new items to my bag.
+Before removing the item from my bag I deleted the product from the database.
+This then caused an error across all pages of my site.
+After a lot of retracing my actions and trying to figure what I had done wrong, I decided to use tutor support.
+They suggested I deleted my session cookies and this then resolved the issue.
+- The images I have on my home page to promote what paint colours are on offer were displaying correctly when viewing the site form gitpod.
+But when viewing through the deployed site through heroku they were not being displayed.
+I thought maybe there was an issue with the link to my aws bucket but other images were showing up so quickly ruled that out.
+It turned out I was using the wrong syntax for the link and needed to use {{ MEDIA_URL }} rather than the media/img-name that I had been using.